riccardo4zan/NC/README.md

+# NC
-Web App developed using Spring MVC
+Web App to manage NC
+Developed using Spring MVC, Hibernate ORM and Spring security.
+In order to get it work execute the file dbdump.sql on MySQL server, then subsitute on NC/src/java/nc/config/AppConfig.java in BasicDataSource credentials to access MySQL server.